-From Margaret on November 3rd, 2011 in Bathroom Remodel
+From Engineering on November 03, 2011 in Bathroom Remodel

 A bathroom remodel is one of the best improvements you can make in your home or apartment.

 This remodel gets you one of the highest returns on investment of any home project—over 70 percent, which means that if you sold your house within the next year, you could be getting seven cents to the dollar on what you put into it.
 Not to mention that great improvements increase the value of your home.
 And add beauty and functionality in the meantime—for you.

 A small bathroom remodel is especially important in places like Los Angeles, where real estate is tight and homes, condos, townhouses, and apartments often come with one single bathroom.
 Which means that the bath has to be fabulous—it has to provide every need while being easily accessible.
 No sending visitors to the guest bathroom while hiding the monstrosity of your own.

 Remodeling a small bathroom may seem small and simple due to the size of the room, but there are many technical as well aesthetic elements involved.
 As you gather your small bathroom ideas, start now to look for a contractor in your area who can first give you an estimate, and help you realize the dream of your new bathroom.

 To get bathroom remodel pricing in your area, click here.